 Superannuation Lump Sum

-A super lump sum payment includes a:
+A superannuation lump sum payment includes a:

 • lump sum member benefit paid to an individual where a condition of release has been satisfied – for example, retirement, terminal medical condition, severe financial hardship, compassionate grounds